wnsen/deface/README.md

 # deface
-deface for educational purpose to showcase the skills of HTML, CSS, Javascript.
+Deface code for educational purpose to showcase the skills of HTML, CSS, Javascript.